-If you are leasing your car, it is possible that gap coverage is included in the lease contract.
-An article on the Edmunds website notes that most leasing companies now include gap coverage in the lease terms.
-However, the words "gap insurance" will not be included in the contract, so read your lease agreement closely to determine what happens if you total your leased car in an accident.
+If you're leasing your car, it's possible that gap coverage is part of the lease contract.
+Most leasing companies now include gap coverage in the lease terms.
+However, the specific words "gap insurance" may not appear in the contract, so read your lease agreement closely to determine what happens if you total your leased car in an accident.

 Shop for the Lowest Price

 When you purchase a car, the dealer's finance department can sell you a gap policy and roll the cost into your new loan, letting you pay for the insurance monthly.
-However, companies unaffiliated with the car dealer will sell you gap insurance after you buy a car.
-Because gap coverage is pretty straightforward insurance, collect several quotes and go with the one that provides the best value.
-Your current auto insurance carrier might be willing to add this coverage to your regular vehicle insurance policy.
+You can also buy your own gap coverage after you buy the car.
+Because gap coverage is pretty straightforward insurance, it's easy to collect several quotes and go with the one that provides the best value.
+Your current auto insurance carrier might be willing to add this coverage to your existing vehicle insurance policy.

 Gap insurance only works if you total the car and the insurance payment is less than the loan payoff amount.
 A larger down payment with a shorter-term car loan can reduce or eliminate the need for gap coverage.
 Saving more for a down payment or waiting longer to build equity in your current vehicle before you trade will give you a lower monthly car payment when you buy your next car and spare you the need for gap insurance.
 If you like to have a new car every few years, leasing with built-in gap insurance is a good alternative.